 Come allenarsi nella Pole Dance in modo sicuro ed efficace

-Which muscles are trained with pole dancing?
+Which muscles are trained by pole dancing

-Where to train pole dancing
+Where to train in pole dance

-Train in a gym or at a specialized school
+Training at a gym or specialized school

-Training pole dancing at home
+Training at home in pole dance

 Online pole dance courses and tutorials